petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md

 You can also see these errors if the CA certificate (public key) is not present in the node certificate.
 In this case add it using Java's `keytool` or other tools like `openssl`, depending on the format of the CA certificate and node certificates (PKCS#12 or PEM).

-For example, if you have your CA's certificate (public key) and private key in `ca.p12` and your node certificate is `elastic-nodes.p12`, you can do the following,
+For example, if you have your CA's certificate (public key) and private key in `ca.p12` and your node certificate is `elastic-nodes.p12`, follow these steps:

 1. Export the public key of the CA without the private key: